 The Chapel of St. Timothy and St. Titus stands at the heart and center of Concordia Seminary.
 It is here that the faculty, students, staff and members of the community hear of the Lord’s promises and receive His gifts.
 It is here where we come together united as the body of Christ to receive His true body and blood.
 The words and gifts of Jesus mold and shape seminarians into becoming the pastors Saints Timothy and Titus were.
 In this chapel future pastors learn how to lead worship and the liturgy, preach, sing and pray.

-Additionally the Chapel of St. Timothy and St. Titus is used for classes, private Confession and Absolution, personal devotions and choir rehearsals.
-All members of the Seminary community and the public are invited to join with us in the worship of Christ the King.
+All members of the Seminary community and the public are invited to join with us in daily worship.

-The Seminary community and the public are invited to come together Monday through Friday when school is in session for worship beginning at 9:35 a.m.
-Our weekly worship schedule generally goes as follows:
+The Seminary community and the public are invited to gather for worship in chapel at 9:35 a.m.
+Monday through Friday when school is in session, or to watch the livestream here.
+Our weekly worship schedule generally follows the orders of service from Lutheran Service Book (LSB) as follows:

 Confession and Absolution

 For prayer requests, please log on to SemNet and click on “Resources.”
 Then, click on “Chapel,” and finally “Prayer Requests.”
-You also may submit written prayer requests in the receptacle located in the narthex.
-Throughout the week, we lift up students, faculty, Concordia University System schools, partner church bodies, persecuted Christians, Synod staff and others to be included in our daily worship through prayer and thanksgiving.
+Throughout the week, we lift up students, faculty, Concordia University System schools, partner church bodies, persecuted Christians, leaders and staff of The Lutheran Church—Missouri Synod and others to be included in our daily worship through prayer and thanksgiving.